localgovernment/LINZExcel/README.md

 Notes
 =====
 * GetTitles(parcelID) - returns a list of (current) LINZ titles for the given ParcelID
-* GetEncumbrancees(title) - returns a list of (current) LINZ encumbrancees for the given title
+* GetMortgages(title) - returns a list of current mortgages for the given title
 * GetInstrumentNumbers(title) - returns a list of (current) LINZ Instrument numbers for the given title
 * GetInstrumentTypes(title) - returns a list of (current) LINZ instrument types for the given title – should be same order as instrument numbers
 * GetMainParcelID(valuation) - Taupo District Council Mapi API - returns the main parcel ID for the given valuation number
 * GetSurnames - returns a list of LINZ surnames for the given title
 * ProcessValuations - Process all selected valuations - TDC specific but can be modified.
 Assign to a button.

-GetEncumbrancees, GetInstrumentNumbers, and GetIntrumentTypes will take the first title in the list (if a list of titles  is provided)
+GetMortgages, GetInstrumentNumbers, and GetIntrumentTypes will take the first title in the list (if a list of titles  is provided)